South Korea: Dozens dead in Muan airport plane crash – DW – 12/29/2024

 A plane carrying 181 people crashed at Muan International Airport in South Korea, killing at least 47 people, emergency officials said.

+"So far, two rescued and 47 confirmed dead," the National Fire Agency said in a statement, with the rescue operation ongoing.

-The Jeju Air flight was flying back from Bangkok in Thailand, and the incident took place while it was landing.
+The Jeju Air flight was returning from Bangkok, Thailand when an incident occurred during landing.

-According to the emergency office and local media, the landing gear malfunctioned, causing the plane to run off the runway, hit a fence, and catch fire.
+Emergency services and local news reported that a plane had a problem with its landing gear.

+Video footage showed an aircraft skidding down the runway without any visible landing gear before crashing into a wall in an explosion of flames.

 What do we know about the crash?